I have been teaching mathematics in an Australian High School since 1982, and I am a contributing author to mathematics text books.

 Divide each term by xn-2 to obtain x2 = x + 1, or x2 – x – 1 = 0.

-This is a quadratic equation which can be solved for x to get
+This is a quadratic equation that can be solved for x to get

 The first solution, of course, is our Golden Ratio, and the second solution is the negative reciprocal of the Golden Ratio.